-But weaning means much more than just separating mama from baby – proper weaning starts a couple of weeks earlier.
+Weaning means much more than just separating mama from baby.
+Proper weaning starts a couple of weeks earlier.
 It’s good to vaccinate calves beforehand since the stress of weaning can render their vaccinations less effective.

 In addition to the standard vaccinations to protect against illness, the heifers need their vet-administered calfhood vaccination (BANGS) between the ages 6 – 12 months.
 So now is a good time to do that as well.

 Plus it’s a requirement in our state by the Texas Animal Health Commission that all intact breeding animals have a permanent ID tag by a certain age.
 Any calves that are old enough will be loaded up as well when we make our trip to the vet.

 While we’re at the vet and the calves are already in the chute we will have the vet give them their vaccinations.
 That way we won’t have to stress them more by putting them through the chute again once we get home to administer them.

-So a couple of weeks before the big day we bring the pairs up to the barn and separate all the mama cows from the calves.
+So a couple of weeks before weaning day we bring the pairs up to the barn and temporarily separate all the mama cows from the calves.
 We’ll leave the mamas penned while we take the calves to the vet for their workup.

 With this heavy load we want to make sure the tires are properly aired.
 And he checks all connections from the trailer to the truck.
 At last we’re able to hit the road and drive these kids to the vet in a nearby town.